 As a result of those wealth-building activities, from creating distinct trading platform to initiating online and offline magazines on the financial and market analytics, Bloomberg’s net worth become higher.

-In the 2019 alone, Bloomberg has collected the net worth of $55.5 billion, making him #9 richest person according to the Forbes magazine.
+In the 2019 alone, Bloomberg has collected a net worth of $55.5 billion, making him #9 richest person according to the Forbes magazine.

 Even though Bloomberg’s net worth has slightly declined per January 1, 2021, from $55.5 billion to $54.9 billion.

-We can’t stop in wondering how did Bloomberg make his money, especially in times of the COVID-19 pandemic where almost every business all over the world are shut down.
+We can’t stop wondering how did Bloomberg make his money, especially in times of the COVID-19 pandemic where almost every business all over the world is shut down.